elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/supplementary/presentations/ch_04_Type_of_training_material/chapter04-Types_of_training_material-presentation.md

               {{0-1}}
 ***************

-> What are the pros and cons of popular file formats?
+> What are training material types and formats?
+Why use them?

 <section class="flex-container">